 - Following our approval of Profiles or Profile-edits in 1-2 business days, Family Helpers can view and respond to Help Wanted Posts

 Currently employed (active) U-M employees or currently enrolled U-M students who want to hire a helper can:

 - View Family Helper Profiles and inquire with Family Helpers individually

-Please email the Work-Life Resource Center with any questions.
+Please email us with any questions.